 HSE have noted that if the self regulation approach was taken, whereas under the current Regulation 25 - Emergency plans in case of major accidents and Regulation 26 - Charge by a local authority for a plan - a local authority has a duty to prepare an emergency plan and can charge the pipeline operator a fee for preparing/revising the plan, as gasoline would only be "treated" as a prescribed dangerous fluid, there would be no duty to comply.
 Additionally, there would be no statutory requirement for an operator to pay the LA.

 In addition, and probably more important, Land Use Planning is a key system to minimise the consequence of a major incident by limiting the population exposed to an event.
-Without a legal framework would it be possible to:-
+Without a legal framework UKOPA are not sure that it would it be possible:-

-Define land use planning zones for gasoline pipelines;
+For HSE to define land use planning zones for gasoline pipelines;

-Take into account HSE advise (as a statutory consultee or via the PAHDI system)
+For the LA’s to take into account HSE advise (as a statutory consultee or via the PAHDI system)

-Refuse planning permission on the basis of this advice.
+For the LA’s to refuse planning permission on the basis of this advice.
 The pipeline operator only has powers within any easement – 3m either side of the pipeline.

-Manage a successful planning appeal
+For the :A’s to manage a successful planning appeal

-We believe that the planning authorities would not be able to manage or implement such a system without the appropriate legal framework and as such do not believe that a voluntary/self regulation system for land use planning is not viable.
-It is important to note that land use planning has always been the stumbling block with discussions on PSR between HSE and Industry, due to the potential cost impact on operators, and has remained high on HSE’s agenda due to its important role in impact management.
+We believe that the planning authorities would not be able to manage or implement such a system without the appropriate legal framework and as such UKOPA do not believe that a voluntary/self regulation system for land use planning is not viable.
+It is important to note that land use planning has always been the stumbling block with discussions on PSR between HSE and Industry, due to the potential cost impact on operators, and has remained high on HSE’s agenda due to its important role in impact/consequence management.

 Risk Assessment